preslavmihaylov/tutorials/README.md

-# tutorials
+# Tour of Go
-A repository which contains various tutorials I've created, posted on my site - https://pmihaylov.com
+A talk I gave on a [SoftUni Seminar](https://softuni.org/)

-The tutorials can be found on the different branches of the repo.
+Presentation - TODO